Cooperative school: Foundation schools: Co-operative trusts

 The 2006 Act provided two main aspects of legislation, which could be characterised as 'carrot and stick' in their purpose.
 The latter embraced a series of powers for local authorities and the Secretary of State to intervene in underperforming schools, classified at the time as those with the lowest grades of Ofsted Inspection outcomes.
 These powers are set to be extended considerably through the introduction of the 2015 Education and Adoption Act.

 Using these powers, a pioneer model of a foundation trust based on co-operative values was used for the first time in 2007 by Reddish Vale High School, Stockport.
 Within a year, a further 25 schools adopted the model as one offering strong values and extensive engagement of all stakeholders within the learning community.
 The growth of the sector or movement has embraced all phases and has seen particular interest from schools offering special educational provision.

 Co-operative academies

-State-funded education is experiencing considerable change, as is the case in other services for England and Wales.
-The Coalition government, elected in 2010, rapidly passed new legislation in the form of the Academies Act 2010 to enable a considerable growth in 'independent state sector' schools - namely academies.
-These operate under a direct contractual arrangement and funding agreement with the Department for Education - with the local authority relinquishing powers of supervision or intervention.
+The UK's Coalition government, elected in 2010, rapidly passed new legislation in the form of the Academies Act 2010 to enable a considerable growth in 'independent state sector' schools in England - namely academies.
+These operate under a direct contractual arrangement and funding agreement with the Department for Education in England - with the local authority relinquishing powers of supervision or intervention.
 Furthermore, provisions were enacted which meant that all newly established schools would from this point forward be independent of the local authority.

 In response, the co-operative education movement worked with the DfE to formulate a variant of the standard Academy Articles, the legal constitution, to embrace key elements of co-operative values and principles.